kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 | :--: |
 | Fig. 5 Service Network Details |

-Screenshot below show istio proxy resource consumption during test, bytes transferred during test phase increased from around 10KB/s to 300KB/s in peak time.
+Screenshot below show istio proxy resource consumption during test, bytes transferred during the test execution time increased from around 10KB/s to 300KB/s in peak time.

 Memory consumption of istio proxy increased from 61MB to 68.7 MB in peak time, on CPU consumption side, before test started was 0.100 in peak time the value increased to around 0.170.